Convex-Dev/convex-web/src/main/resources/markdown/client_api.md

 ### Error cases

-If the Account does not exist, an error status 404 with the folloing payload:
+If the Account does not exist, an error status 404 with the following payload:

 ```json
 {